x684867/nemesis_server/src/nodejs/doc/blog/release/node-v0.8.0.md

 ## More Powerful Cluster

-The cluster module in 0.8 is so much improved over 0.6, it's basically a complete rewrite.
+The cluster package in 0.8 is so much improved over 0.6, it's basically a complete rewrite.
 The API is mostly backwards compatible, but not entirely.
 (See the [migration wiki](https://github.com/joyent/node/wiki/API-changes-between-v0.6-and-v0.8)